bufbuild-ru/docs/docs/cli/quickstart/index.md

 ### Configure a `buf.gen.yaml` file

 Now that you've configured the module, the next step is to create a [`buf.gen.yaml`](../../configuration/v2/buf-gen-yaml/) file to configure local code generation.
 It controls how the `buf generate` command executes `protoc` plugins on a given module.
-You can use it to configure where each `protoc` plugin writes its results and specify options for each plugin.Create a `buf.gen.yaml` file in the current directory:
+You can use it to configure where each `protoc` plugin writes its results and specify options for each plugin.

+Create a `buf.gen.yaml` file in the current directory:

 ::: info cli/quickstart/start/